cortex-js/cortexjs.io/src/docs/compute-engine.md

 <img src='/assets/Compute-Engine-2.png' style='margin-bottom:2em;  border-radius:8px; border:1px solid #203346'>

-The **CortexJS Compute Engine** performs calculations on MathJSON expressions.
+The **CortexJS Compute Engine** is a software environment for educators, students, scientists and engineers to perform manipulation of mathematical expressions.

+The CortexJS Compute Engine is built for the web platform and is available as a JavaScript library that can be used in the browser or in server-side environments such as Node.

+The Compute Engine can be used to simplify, solve and evaluate expressions expressed in the <a href ="/guides/math-json/format/">MathJSON format</a>, and to <a href="/guides/math-json/latex-syntax/">parse and serialize</a> expressions from and to Latex.

 ## Evaluating

-Use the `ComputeEngine.evaluate()` function to evaluate an expression.
+**To evaluate an expression**, use the `evaluate()` function.

 The result of `evaluate()` is an expression.
 If the expression can be evaluated numerically, the expression is a number.
-If it can't be evaluated numerically, the expression will be a symbolic expression.
+If it can't be evaluated numerically, the expression is a symbolic expression.

 ```js
 import { evaluate } from 'compute-engine';